 'Sambal' goes well with noodles such as 'mee goreng' (fried noodles) or 'nasi goreng' (fried rice) besides 'nasi lemak'.
 It can also be served with Malaysian Flat Bread which is also known as 'roti canai'.
 Try this versatile condiment.

 Malaysian Hot and Spicy Condiment is also known as: Sambal

-- Blend garlic, fresh and dried chilies and half of the anchovies.
+Blend garlic, fresh and dried chillies and half of the anchovies.

-- Remove anchovies from pan.
-Add the blended ingredients and stir fry until it changes to a darker shade of red.
+Sauté the remaining anchovies in heated oil until crispy over medium heat.
+Remove anchovies from pan.
+Add the blended ingredients and stir-fry until it changes to a darker shade of red.